-Viscosity: Points shown are at 50 and 10 centistokes viscosity.
-When viscosity is greater than 50 centistokes stirring is very poor and the fluid is unsatisfactory for bath applications.
-Optimum stirring generally occurs at 10 centistokes and below.
+Viscosity: Points shown are at 50 and 10 centistokes.
+Greater than 50 centistokes stirring is very poor and unsatisfactory for bath applications.
+At 10 centistokes and below optimum stirring can occur.
+These are rules of thumb which have been useful for most applications.